-Our guide there was a lady, perhaps in her 40s.
-Her brothers and sisters had been killed in the massacre.
-She had been in a nearby town out harvesting corn for a week with her father and when they tried to return to their village on the 9th December 1981 they were stopped by the military.
+Our guide was a lady, perhaps in her early 40’s.
+Her brothers and sisters had been killed in the massacre whilst she had been away in a nearby town out harvesting corn with her father.
+They had been away for a week and when they tried to return to their village on the 9th December 1981 they were stopped by the military.
 She remembers being desperate to get home, but says she can only thank god she never did.

-On the 10th December the villagers were all told to gather in the central square and were then taken to be locked in nearby houses.
-There were also people from nearby villages there, as they believed it would be a safe haven (sadly, I cannot remember exactly why).
-On the 11th they were divided into groups of girls (teengers/young adults), children, woman and men.
-The girls were taken to the top of a hill for three days where they were raped, tortured and then executed.
-The men were shot behind the houses close to the central square.
+On the 10th December the villagers were told to gather in the Central Square and were then taken and locked up in nearby houses.
+People from nearby villages had also congregated, believing it would be a safe haven, but sadly, I cannot remember exactly why.
+On the 11th they were divided into groups of girls (teenagers/young adults), children, woman and men.
+The girls were taken to the top of a hill for three days; they were raped, tortured and then executed.
+The men were shot behind the houses close to the Central Square.
 The children were taken to the church and killed with ‘white weapons’ (knives, machetes, etc).
-We were told that the children starting screaming, as you would expect, and this in turn made the military more frenzied, screaming back and just hacking at them whilst they were running around.
+We were told that the children starting screaming, as you would expect, and this in turn made the military more frenzied, screaming back, running around and hacking at them.
 Some babies were thrown in the air then caught, speared by bayonet.

 There was also an Amnesty for the FLNM (guerrilla) members, who were given three choices:

 - 1 hectare of good flat land or 4 hectares of hilly land or